MicrosoftDocs/WSL/WSL/compare-versions.md

 - If you rely on a Linux distribution to have an IP address in the same network as your host machine, you may need to set up a workaround in order to run WSL 2.
 WSL 2 is running as a hyper-v virtual machine.
 This is a change from the bridged network adapter used in WSL 1, meaning that WSL 2 uses a Network Address Translation (NAT) service for it's virtual network, instead of making it bridged to the host Network Interface Card (NIC) resulting in a unique IP address that will change on restart.
 To learn more about the issue and workaround that forwards TCP ports of WSL 2 services to the host OS, see [WSL GitHub repository issue 4150, NIC Bridge mode (TCP Workaround)](https://github.com/microsoft/WSL/issues/4150).

 > [!NOTE]
-> Consider trying the VS Code [WSL Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) to enable you to store your project files on the Linux file system, using Linux command line tools, but also using VS Code on Windows to author, edit, debug, or run your project in an internet browser without any of the performance slow-downs associated with working across the Linux and Windows file systems.
+> Consider trying the VS Code [Remote WSL Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) to enable you to store your project files on the Linux file system, using Linux command line tools, but also using VS Code on Windows to author, edit, debug, or run your project in an internet browser without any of the performance slow-downs associated with working across the Linux and Windows file systems.
 [Learn more](tutorials/wsl-vscode.md).

+## WSL in the Microsoft Store

+WSL has lifted the update functionality out of the Windows OS Image into a package that is available via the Microsoft Store.
+This means faster updates and servicing as soon as they're available, rather than needing to wait for an update of your Windows operating system.

+WSL was originally included in the Windows operating system as an optional component that need to be enabled in order to install a Linux distribution.
+WSL in the Store has the same user experience, and is the same product, but receives updates and servicing as a store package, rather than as an entire OS update.
+Beginning in Windows version 22000 or higher, running the `wsl.exe --install` command will install the WSL servicing update from the Microsoft Store. ([See the blog post announcing this update](https://devblogs.microsoft.com/commandline/a-preview-of-wsl-in-the-microsoft-store-is-now-available/)).
+If you are already using WSL, you can update to ensure that you're receiving the latest WSL features and servicing from the store by running `wsl.exe --update`.